Code of Student Conduct

 In light of these principles, individuals may have witnesses for the Appeals Board to interview.
 In addition, if Northshore Technical Community College utilizes an attorney to present the case, the student shall have similar right to utilize an attorney.
 Representation by legal counsel is not required, but may be permitted.
 If counsel is requested, the attorney’s purpose is to serve as an Advisor to the student.
 Should the student plan to have an attorney present, the institution must be informed no less than 48 hours prior to the appeal hearing.

 Only the student, legal counsel (if approved for student advising only) and a representative of the college may be present during the appeal hearing.
 Any witness testifying will appear before the committee only while testifying.
-The committee will render a final recommendation to the Associate Provost of Student Affairs that:
+The committee will render a final recommendation to the Vice Chancellor of Student Affairs that:

 - The original decision be upheld; or